cdupont/Trento-LoRa/README.md

 Then launch in a terminal:

 $ systemctl daemon-reload

 $ systemctl start autossh.service

 $ systemctl status autossh.service (In order to check if the autossh service is running correctly)

 $ systemctl enable autossh.service (Enable autossh.service to be started on bootup)

-You can now reboot the gateway
+You can now reboot the gateway.
 This will create a reverse tunnel from the raspberry to the server at 217.77.95.65 (in this case a SIRIS VM).
 Then from the SIRIS VM it is possible to ssh to the raspberry: